 Bob also uses the application to input his home address and correlates the each Ambient IoT device ID to his T-shirt.

-A CPE can be deployed in Grace’s home or a pico gNB can be deployed in the home building.
+A CPE (Customer-Premises Equipments[y]) can be deployed in Grace’s home or a pico gNB can be deployed in the home building.